RomGr/PD_processing/README.md

         ├── ROI_2.tif
         └── ROI_3.tif
 ```
 The ROIs should be numbered, as described above (ROI_1, ROI_2, ...).
+The number after the ROI should corresponds to the one that will be present in the different results files generated afterwards.

 <!-- MARKDOWN LINKS & IMAGES -->